ohpauleez/scratch/gottafind/README.md

 Usage and Examples
 ==================
 You can launch the Aleph Webserver and Web Socket server with:

     lein run :server gf

 This will serve http requests on 8080, and web socket traffic on 8888.
 Now you should be able to browse to:

     http://localhost:8080

 to use the webapp.

 You can optionally start just the http server

     lein run :server http

 Or just the web socket server:

     lein run :server ws

 Web socket traffic will be sent via a Flash socket if your browser does not supper web sockets.

+If you just want to experiment with the raw HTML5 files, you can run:

+    python -m SimpleHTTPServer 8080

 Installation
 ============